RSS 피드 구독하기

 How Kubernetes secrets are made available to pods

-- Environment variables: Applications can retrieve secrets through environment variables, but this method exposes secrets to any admin who can inspect running processes or environment variables inside a pod.
+• Environment variables: Pods can retrieve secrets through environment variables, but this method exposes secrets to any admin who can inspect running processes or environment variables inside a pod

-By combining Confidential Containers (CoCo) and Confidential Clusters, you can introduce a three-way split-administration model that segregates infrastructure, cluster, and workload responsibilities.
+By leveraging CoCo you can introduce a three-way split-administration model that segregates infrastructure, cluster, and workload responsibilities.
 This governance model allows each group to operate independently within tightly scoped boundaries, significantly reducing the risk of privilege escalation and data exposure.

 Infrastructure Admins:

-- In Confidential Cluster setups, infrastructure admins cannot access cluster-level data or workloads, including control plane configurations or secrets
+• In CoCo setups, infrastructure admins cannot access the workloads data or secrets

 Cluster Admins:

-- Have complete visibility and control within the cluster but cannot access plaintext secrets or tamper with workloads running inside a TEE
+• Has complete visibility and control within the cluster however cannot access CoCo workload data or secrets and tamper with CoCo workloads

 Workload Admins: